RoskiDeluge/libaleph/README.md

 8. **Transparency through schema.** Clarity comes from explicit contracts, not documentation alone.
 9. **Optional human presence.** People may enter the loop, but should never be prerequisites for function.
 10. **Disappearance as success.** The more invisible the stack becomes, the closer it aligns with its purpose.

----

-## About

-`libaleph` is the first implementation of **Aleph-Stack**:
-- An affordance-first library for describing, discovering, and invoking agentic capabilities.
-- Minimal, composable primitives (manifests, intents, capabilities, events).
-- Inspired by the original `libwww` project that gave birth to the Web, now re-presented for agent-native use.

-This repo begins as philosophy—then grows into code.

----